THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Effective leadership involves planning and executing strategies effectively.
 Those with leadership inclinations like to plan out their lives.
 Executing their plans, regardless of how small and insignificant they may be, gives them satisfaction.

 Natural leaders draw up plans every morning about how they will go through their day.
 They try to execute these plans as well as possible.
 They like to schedule the more challenging tasks first to get them out of the way early.
-Often, leadership types will analyze their performances throughout the week, identifying ways to optimize their time and resource management.

 Born Leaders Understand Emotional Intelligence and Active Listening

-Executive coaching professionals understand the importance of active listening.
-People with leadership proclivities do as well.
 Listening to others is an integral part of building meaningful connections and trust.
-Gone are the days when leaders ruled with an iron grip, not the least bit curious about the opinions and feedback of their reports.
+Gone are the days when leaders ruled with an iron grip, showing little curiosity about the opinions and feedback of their reports.

-The intelligent leader is compassionate and empathic, demonstrating high emotional intelligence by always looking to empower others and help them succeed.
+The intelligent leader is compassionate and empathic, demonstrating high emotional intelligence by looking to empower others and help them succeed.

 Born Leaders are Open to Change and Evolution

-Growth is a painful process because it involves change.
-Humans tend to loathe or at least fear change.
 In many ways, leadership is a mission of bringing about positive change.
-Intelligent leaders remain focused on their goals while acting as agents of change in their organizations.
+Intelligent leaders stay focused on their goals while serving as agents of change within their organizations.

 In many ways, leadership is change management.